Yunxiang-Li/Cpp_Primer/Chapter 3. Strings, Vectors, and Arrays/Chapter 3. Strings, Vectors, and Arrays.md

 In the binary search program on page 112, why did we write `mid = beg + (end - beg) / 2;` instead of `mid = (beg + end) /2;`?

-Because the iterator of vector don't define the + operator between the two iterators[link](http://www.cplusplus.com/reference/iterator/RandomAccessIterator/).
+Because [the iterator of vector don't define the + operator between the two iterators](http://www.cplusplus.com/reference/iterator/RandomAccessIterator/).
 It is illegal to add two iterators.

 We can only use the subtraction between the two iterators.